danrot/danrot.github.io/_posts/2023-10-24-git-bisect-and-the-importance-of-a-clean-history.md

 the development team is not so strict about branches being healthy.
-This might lead to a situations in which already the bootstrapping of the application and therefore every program execution fails. **In that case the `git bisect` command is rendered useless**, since developers using it cannot tell if the error they are looking for appears in the current commit or if the program just failed before the error could appear.
+This might lead to a situations in which already the bootstrapping of the application and therefore every program execution fails. **In that case the `git bisect` command is rendered useless**, since developers using it cannot tell if the error they are looking for appears in the current commit or if the program already failed before the error could appear.

-So having a clean and healthy branch is not just an academic exercise, if features like `git bisect` should be used having a clean history is non-optional.
-And it would really be a pity to not be able to use one of git's most awesome features.
+**So having a clean and healthy branch is not just an academic exercise, if features like `git bisect` should be used having a clean history is non-optional.** And it would really be a pity to not be able to use one of git's most awesome features.
 This is one of the reasons I consider [keeping all commits green](https://kellysutton.com/2019/07/15/keep-all-commits-green.html) a best practice.